 “The two interrelated studies help to understand how the academic performance of men and women affects their respective chances of advancing to the interview stage.
 A survey of potential employers made clear why employers make the hiring decisions they do,” said Quadlin.

 Applications from high-achieving men received significantly more employer responses (i.e., callbacks) than did applications from equally high-achieving women — at a rate of nearly 2-to-1.
-The audit study also found that high-achieving women were most likely to be penalized when they majored in math
+The audit study also found that high-achieving women were most likely to be penalized when they majored in math or STEM fields, as high-achieving men in STEM were called back nearly three times as often as women.

 "Although universities have designed many programs to increase women’s enrollment in STEM, these findings imply that STEM achievement is unlikely to help women advance in the labor market as long as employers continue to penalize this group," said Quadlin.
 "Over time, we might expect these penalties to diminish as more women enter and succeed in STEM majors.